Rescaling Egocentric Vision: Challenges and Baselines

 \subsection{Unsupervised Domain Adaptation for Action Recognition}

 \chParagraph{Definition} Unsupervised Domain Adaptation (UDA) utilises a labelled source domain and learns to adapt to an unlabelled target domain.
 We use videos recorded in 2018 as the labelled source, and use newly collected videos as unlabelled target (i.e. without any of the accompanying annotations).
-The action recognition task itself follows the definition in \cref{sec:action_recognition_challenge}.
-The difficulty of this challenge stems from the fact that the source and target domains come from distinct training distributions due to the collection of videos two years later (see Sec~\ref{sec:statistics}).
-A method which is able to perform this task well provides a number of practical benefits, most notably the elimination of labelling time and expense when collecting new videos, in the future.
+The action recognition task itself follows the definition in Section~\ref{sec:action_recognition_challenge}.
+The difficulty of this challenge stems from the fact that the source and target domains come from distinct training distributions due to the collection of videos two years later .
+Changes in location, hardware and long-term temporal offsets are the main sources of the domain shift (see Section~\ref{sec:statistics}).
+A~method which is able to perform this task well provides a number of practical benefits, most notably the elimination of labelling time and expense when collecting new videos, in the future.

 \chParagraph{Related Datasets} UDA datasets have traditionally used images \cite{Saenko2010,Venkateswara2017,Peng2017,Peng2019}, with recent attempts to use video~ \cite{jamal2018deep,Chen2019,qi2018unified} adapting across public datasets (\eg UCF to Olympics). \newDataset{} is the first to propose a within-dataset domain adaptation challenge in video.
 Video-based UDA raises additional challenges, such as aligning temporal information across domains~\cite{jamal2018deep}, attending to relevant transferable frames~\cite{Chen2019}, and avoiding non-informative background frames~\cite{pan2019adversarial}.